dlernstrom/laserdock_python/README.md

 3. SSH into device
 4. `sudo apt-get update`
 5. `sudo apt-get upgrade`
-6. `sudo apt-get install git screen`
+6. `sudo apt-get install git screen python3-pip libopenjp2-7 libtiff5`
 7. Authorize your computer with GitHub
     1. create an ssh key on your machine by typing `ssh-keygen -t rsa`; accept the defaults by keep hitting enter.
     2. print out the ssh key by typing cat ~/.ssh/id_rsa.pub